susanBuck/notes/05_Laravel/17_Testing.md

 $I = new AcceptanceTester($scenario);
 ```

-Here are the possible Actor classes you can use:
+Here are the possible Codeception Actor classes you can use:

 + `UnitTester`, who executes functions and tests the code.
-+ F`unctionalTester`, a qualified tester, who tests the application as a whole, with knowledge of its internals.
++ `FunctionalTester`, a qualified tester, who tests the application as a whole, with knowledge of its internals.
 + `AcceptanceTester`, a user who works with our application through an interface that we provide.

 Once the actor is defined, you put that actor through the paces of testing a feature.

 Along the way, the Actor will make comments about what they want to do...
 ```php
 $I->wantTo('Sign up');
 ```

 where they are...
 ```php
 $I->amOnPage('/signup');
 ```

 what they're going to do...
 ```php
 $I->amGoingTo('Fill in the sign up form with valid values');
 ```

-what they do...
+what they actually do...
 ```php
 $I->fillFiled('email', 'test@gmail.com');
 $I->fillFiled('password', 'foobar12345');
 ```

 and what they click...
 ```php
 $I->click('Submit');
 ```

-At the end (and sometimes along the way) they'll make **assertions**.
+At the end (and sometimes along the way) your actor will make **assertions**.
 Assertions compare an expected outcome or value with an actual outcome or value.

 ```php
 $I->see('Welcome to Foobooks!');